 Our first day of celebrations started by having brunch at our favorite local breakfast spot.
 We shared raw, organic juices, açaí bowls, and fair trade coffee that kept us warm.
 After that, we went and got Thai massages from a spa recommended to us by some friends.
 I’d heard of Thai massages, where they walk on the recipient’s back using silk ropes to steady themselves, but neither of us had ever had them before.
 It was sort of strange at first, and I had to stop myself from giggling at how weird the experience was because no one had ever walked on me or used their heels to work out knots in my back before, haha, but it was seriously one of the best massages I’d ever had, and I’d definitely go back.

-After our massages, we went to a socially distanced hot vinyasa yoga class to really work out some of the stress we’ve been feeling.
-We are getting ready to make a pretty big life change, so I wanted to go back to practicing yoga more often in order to stay limber and prevent life’s stresses from weighing too heavily on us.
-Neither of ushers been sleeping super well lately, and this much-needed workout helped us sleep peacefully later that night, which I was so thankful for.
+After our massages, we went to a socially distanced hot vinyasa yoga class to work out some of the stress we’ve been feeling.
+We are getting ready to make a pretty significant life change, so I wanted to go back to practicing yoga more often to stay limber and prevent life’s stresses from weighing too heavily on us.
+Neither of us has been sleeping super well lately, and this much-needed workout helped us sleep peacefully later that night, which I was so thankful for.

 We had dinner at Joe Muer Seafood in Detroit that overlooks the Detroit River, offering guests a view of our Canadian neighbors on the other side of the border.
-That’s the closest we have been to Canada since we went there this time last year, right before the borders closed, and it was a bit sad to realize that we couldn’t go over to Canada, even if we really wanted to.
-I hope things get better and we can all start traveling again soon.
+That’s the closest we have been to Canada since we went there this time last year, right before the borders closed, and it was a bit sad to realize that we couldn’t go over to Canada to see our friends across the border, even if we really wanted to, despite being so close, yet so far.
+I hope things get better, and we can all start traveling again soon.

 Happy Valentine’s Day!